WHAT WE DO

 Prior to administering the training, we can conduct stakeholder interviews, analyze crime data, and assess community needs and resources.
 The one-day training model is tailored for specific agencies and delivered in-house.

-The training meets the new Minnesota Board of Peace Officer Standards and Training (POST) in-service learning objectives for Crisis Intervention and Conflict Management and Mediation.
+The training meets the new Minnesota Board of Peace Officer Standards and Training (POST) in-service learning objectives for Crisis Intervention, Mental Illness, and Conflict Management and Mediation.

-The impact of this new training will be published and available in May 2018.
+The impact of this new training will be published and available April 2018.

-If you are interested in bringing CCM to your agency, please contact us.
+If you are interested in bringing the R-Model to your agency, please contact us.

 Is Crisis Intervention Team (CIT) training evidence-based practice?
 A systematic review (forthcoming)